Sylius/Sylius/UPGRADE-1.13.md

     +       from: [new, processing, authorized]
             to: failed
     ```

-1. Change in the `Sylius\Bundle\CoreBundle\Fixture\Factory\PromotionExampleFactory` constructor:
-   Added the `$localeRepository` argument to the constructor of the `PromotionExampleFactory` class.
-Not passing an
-   instance of `RepositoryInterface` for the `locale` entity repository in `$localeRepository` was marked as deprecated
-   and will be prohibited in Sylius 2.0.

 1. The `Regex` constraint has been removed from `Sylius\Component\Addressing\Model\Country` in favour of the `Country`
    constraint.